 Regarding whether you could claim for the injury, it depends on whether your employer has been negligent by breaching their duty of care.
 Their duty of care is clarified under the Health and Safety at Work etc. Act 1974.

 The Act states that your employer must ensure that you can work in a reasonably safe and secure environment.
 If you’re not able to do that, and you injure yourself as a result, you may be able to claim.

 Dangerous Machinery And Equipment Causing Broken Elbow Injuries

 Another aspect of claiming due to injuries in the workplace comes from using dangerous machinery or dangerous equipment.
 This is because your employer usually supplies the equipment being used and ensures it’s safe to use.
 So if the equipment is unsafe through no fault of your own, the employer could be liable for any damage caused.

-- An injury affecting the rotation of your arm, caused by dangerous equipment you were made to use.
 This could lead you to use a broken elbow compensation calculator.

 It’s difficult to give a typical compensation figure for a broken elbow injury.
 That’s because injuries differ (as do the consequences of them) from claimant to claimant.
 Therefore, they’re valued on an individual basis.

 The general damages payout could be supplemented by special damages compensation.
 Regarding claiming for financial losses, however, you need to provide evidence to your personal injury solicitor that shows the relevant losses.
 Examples of evidence you could need includes: